im-KanaK/Calculator/README.md

 # Calculator using Html, CSS, Javascript

-# Open with live server
+Use live server to run the code